cu-off-campus/cu-off-campus/README.md

 ## Instructions

+### Database Preparation

+The project uses PostgreSQL as the database, so PostgreSQL environment should be ready.
+There should be a user `cuoc` with the password `cuoc` configured (for development environment and test environment).

+### Running with Rails

 Install `ruby 2.7.2`.
 Also, install bundle with `gem install bundle`.

-The project uses PostgreSQL as the database, so PostgreSQL environment should be ready.

 Then, install the required packages with `bundle install`:
 ```